 Valsartan (By mouth)

 Treats high blood pressure and heart failure.
-May lower the risk of death in patients who have had a heart attack.
+May lower the risk of death after a heart attack.
 This medicine is an angiotensin receptor blocker (ARB).

 DiovanThere may be other brand names for this medicine.